 The second layer of defense for the gut barrier is the single layer of colon epithelial cells.

-A new animal study by Dr. Martin Kriegel and his colleagues at Yale University (Zegarra-Ruiz 2019) demonstrated that probiotics translocated across the leaky gut (causing inflammation and death), but resistant corn starch helped to heal the leaky gut and prevented the inflammation, significantly reducing mortality.
+A 2019 animal study by Dr. Martin Kriegel and his colleagues at Yale University (Zegarra-Ruiz 2019) demonstrated that probiotics translocated across the leaky gut (causing inflammation and death), but resistant corn starch helped to heal the leaky gut and prevented the inflammation, significantly reducing mortality.
 These researchers first introduced lupus in genetically prone mice, then suppressed the microbiota using antibiotics, which improved the autoimmune condition.
 They then identified a single bacterium, Lactobacillus reuteri, in the gut of the disease-prone mice that triggered the immune response leading to the disease and discovered that the animals had an impaired gut epithelium.
 In short, the bacteria were able to cross through a leaky gut barrier, which triggered inflammation and interferon signaling.
 The bacteria were found in the lymph nodes, the liver and the spleen tissues.
 Only 25% of the animals survived after 24 weeks.
 It is important that Lactobacilus reuteri is also found at increased levels in the feces of lupus patients compared to healthy people.

 When resistant starch was included in their diet, the Lactobacillus was reduced, the gaps in the intestinal barrier were healed and the bacteria going through the gut barrier was significantly reduced.
 The survival jumped to about 60% after 24 weeks.
 Further research demonstrated that short-chain fatty acids, in particular butyrate, inhibited L. reuteri in a dose-dependent manner.
 They concluded: “Resistant starch decreased the abundance of L. reuteri, gut leakiness, type I IFN and proinflammatory responses, pDC (plasmacytoid dendritic cells) infiltrations, and organ pathology, thereby preventing the development of systemic autoimmunity and decreasing mortality.”

-Additional studies have confirmed these benefits.
+Additional animal studies have confirmed these benefits.
 For instance, Nofrarias 2007 found that resistant potato starch improved the colonic mucosal integrity of pigs and Qin 2019 found resistant potato starch improved gut barrier integrity of meat ducks.
 In particular, they showed that butyrate up-regulated barrier-related genes including Claudin-1, Zonula occludens (ZO)-1, mucin-2 and proglucagon of the cecum, which control intestinal permeability, and reduced plasma tumor necrosis factor (TNF)-a, interleukin (IL)-1b and endotoxin concentrations.

 The implications of these studies are HUGE – resistant starch helps to heal the gut barrier through its production of butyrate within the gut.